If you are new to the ketogenic diet, you might experience headache, brain fog or might find it hard to concentrate.

 But there are a few things I did to help me manage my symptoms that might work for you too:

-As mentioned earlier, one of the biggest reasons for the keto flu is a shortage of water, so an obvious way to help counter the symptoms is to stay hydrated.
+As mentioned earlier, one of the biggest reasons for the keto flu is a shortage of water, so an obvious way to help counter the symptoms is to stay hydrated and drink enough water.

 Being in ketosis can quickly deplete water stores in the body that can cause dehydration.